Ftamino/dotfiles-xmobar/README.md

 This is my current setup which is using xmonad as a wm.
 You are able to click the workspace names btw 😎.
 A list of keybinds will come soon.
 Feel free to fork it and do sth cool out of it, you dont need to give credits but I would be happy about it. 😁

+## What's included?

+Xmonad as a window manager
+Xmobar as a panel for the top
+Trayer for the system tray
+Dunst for notifications
+Flameshot as a screenshot tool
+Kitty as the terminal
+Qclip as a clipboard manager
+Picom for the rounded corners and transperency Lxpolkit for apps that need authentication
+Rofi to get the run promt (Super+Y)
+Volumeicon for the volume indicator (To get it working uncomment some lines in startup hook) Emacs as a Text Editor (I would reccomend intalling doom emacs)

 # Themes

   ## Standart (trasnsperent)